rajeshelurii/Angular-Interview-Questions/README.md

 }
 ```

-### 133. What is the use of an interface in Angular?
+### 133. :warning: What is the use of an interface in Angular?

 **Answer:**
 Interfaces in Angular are used to define the structure of objects, ensuring type safety and consistency.
 They help in defining the shape of data that components, services, or other parts of the application are expected to handle.